 By law, you are required to be earning or learning until:

-- You gain a Senior Certificate, Certificate III or Certificate IV; OR - ii.
+- i.
+You gain a Queensland Certificate of Education, Certificate III or Certificate IV; OR - ii.
 You have participated in eligible options for 2 years after completion of your compulsory education OR

 Please note: